marcotroisi/microtranslator/README.md

 - POST addition/updating of terms
 - A frontend UI for adding/updating terms (on a separate repository)
 - Some other interesting things!

+# Questions?

+Please send me an email at hello@marcotroisi.com in order to ask your questions about MicroTranslator.

+# Ideas?
+Found a bug?

+Feel free to open a Github issue or even to fork and create a Pull Request.